 This blog post may include an affiliate link or two.
 Our partners have been hand-selected based on brands and services that we personally use.
 If we make a few extra Euros, we invest the earnings into building the platform to bring you better content and more amazing opportunities.

-So here’s my tips to explore Düsseldorf in One Weekend!
+So here are my tips to explore Düsseldorf in One Weekend!

 Guided tours aren’t always a blast, sometimes you can get stuck with an awkward group, a guide that doesn’t speak your language well or worst, a tour that is way overpriced for what it was worth.
 The Panoramic Rhine River Cruise on the KD is none of the above.
 Do I need to explain more beyond the title?
 Anything with the word ‘panoramic’ in it… count me in!
 This is a beautiful and relaxing ride along the river with an audio guide giving you small updates about important buildings and landmarks along the river.
 You can also get yourself a bite to eat or a cold beverage on board the boat!
 Tours start at 9.50 euros per person.

-Usually my go-to plan in any city if I find out that everything is far too overpriced is simply taking the bus, tram and train around the city.
-With the Dusseldorf Card 2014 you have full access to all three along with many discounts to other sight seeing activities, food and shopping!
+Usually, my go-to plan in any city if I find out that everything is far too overpriced, is simply taking the bus, tram, and train around the city.
+With the Dusseldorf Card, you have full access to all three (run by Rheinbahn) along with many discounts to other sightseeing activities, food, and shopping!
 You can purchase individual or family tickets starting at just 9 euros per person.
 For 9 euros, 24 hours of full transportation and a range of wonderful opportunities to explore the city, I wouldn’t think twice about getting this card!